What is Smithsonian Research Online?

 All Smithsonian museums, research centers, and offices whose staff produce research publications are eligible to participate.
 The service includes data on publications authored by Smithsonian staff (federal and trust), staff from other agencies housed in the Smithsonian and working on Smithsonian collections, and affiliates, including research associates, graduate and post-doc students, and visiting scholars among others.

-The bibliography is available through a searchable website created and managed by the Smithsonian Libraries.
+The bibliography is available through a searchable website created and managed by the Smithsonian Libraries and Archives.
 For Smithsonian research unit directors and other interested parties, the service can generate regular reports that contribute to the broader picture of research output and activity of SI scholars.
 With this data collected, standardized, and maintained in one place, the data can be reused on Smithsonian departmental and individual websites.
 Additionally, other custom reports are available by contacting library staff.
 To the greatest extent possible–and taking into account copyright and intellectual property issues–the actual documents themselves may be captured and made accessible through the a repository of digital materials.

 While the SRO program manager recognizes the need to report metrics based on fiscal year rather than calendar year it can be difficult to do so.
 For many publications including books and book chapters, it is not clear in what month the item was officially released.
 In addition, authors and librarians are sometimes unable to determine this information.
 Even some journal publication dates do not define the exact month of release (e.g. Fall, 2016).
 Therefore it is recommended that those who require reporting based on fiscal year contact the SRO team to see if a suitable custom report can be generated.